Houston Tailgating Car Accident Lawyers

 Every Houston driver has a responsibility to operate their vehicle safely.
 Some behaviors—speeding, driving drunk, and tailgating—are inherently unsafe.
 That means that someone who tailgates and causes a crash can be held legally responsible for the injuries and damage they cause.

-If you sustained injuries in a car accident because the other driver was tailgating you, Gibson Hill Personal Injury might be able to help you seek significant compensation.
+If you sustained injuries in a car accident because the other driver was tailgating you, the Houston personal injury attorneys of Gibson Hill Personal Injury might be able to help you seek significant compensation.
 You should have to pay for damage to the rear of your vehicle or medical treatment you required because of the tailgater.
 That responsibility should fall on the at-fault driver’s shoulders.

 The fault system that Texas follows holds drivers financially liable for the victims’ injuries and expenses when they cause crashes.
 If someone was tailgating you and caused a crash, you’re legally entitled to a settlement from that person’s auto insurance company.
 The liability coverage should pay for your medical bills, lost wages, and other expenses associated with the collision.

-If you were injured in a tailgating accident and want to pursue the compensation you’re owed, call Gibson Hill Personal Injury at (713) 659-4000.
-One of our experienced Houston tailgating car accident lawyers will go over your legal options in a free consultation.
+If you were injured in a tailgating accident and want to pursue the compensation you’re owed, contact Gibson Hill Personal Injury at (713) 659-4000.
+One of our experienced Houston car accident lawyers will go over your legal options in a free consultation.

 Tailgating is Dangerous Behavior